waynedixon/NoTweet-Swift/README.md

 # NoTweet-Swift
-This is a twitter character counting app written in Swift
+This is a twitter character counting app written in Swift 3, and set for iOS 10

 ##Description##